 Here how to disconnect the battery:

-- Top off each cell with distilled water, as needed.
+4. Top off each cell with distilled water, for non-sealed batteries.
 Use only distilled water.

 Please Note: While these are good general guidelines for all personal watercraft, again, always be sure to consult the manufacturer owner’s manual for your make and model for specific instructions for winterization.